-If you have been following me for a while, you will know that I LOVE teaching young ones how to read.
+If you have been following me for a while, you will know that I LOVE teaching young ones how to read, and the alphabet is where it all starts!
 Truly one of the best experiences for a teacher is when he/she finally sees that lightbulb turn on, when the child has that “aha” moment.
 On the other hand, teaching reading can be an extremely stressful process for both the teacher and the student.
 Therefore, it’s crucial for students to receive a strong foundation for reading based on letter sound and name recognition and phonemic/phonological awareness.
 Once these skills are learned, moving on to reading words is a goal that is far more easy to achieve.

 For that reason, I want to introduce you to the Alphabet Curriculum.
 It is a complete 7-week program that goes from letter recognition and formation to letter sounds to simple CVC words.
 It is packed with hands-on activities to keep young minds engaged as they learn, practice and master the alphabet.